clarexiaoqi/meta_rl/README.md

-# Basic PPO-Based HVAC Control for a Simplified Building CPS Environment
+# Basic PPO-Based Control for a Simplified Building CPS Environment

 This repository contains a new environment and a PPO training pipeline for continuous HVAC control in a simplified building.
 The agent learns two continuous control actions: